 Some foods naturally enhance your dreams thanks to their nutrient content.
 Specifically, we're looking at foods that are rich in vitamin B6 and tryptophan - as both are linked with greater dream recall and intensity.

-Although this is not a magic bullet for lucid dreaming (no food or supplement is) you can use this to boost your dream recall and dream vividness.
-In doing so, this increases your chances of lucidity when paired with some basic techniques like dream journaling and reality checks.
+Although this is not a magic bullet for lucid dreaming (no food or supplement is) you can use certain foods to boost your dream recall and dream vividness significantly.
+In doing so, it increases your chances of lucidity when paired with some basic techniques like dream journaling and reality checks.

 In 2002, a double-blind study revealed that participants who took a daily 250mg B6 supplement reported a significant increase in dream content - as measured in dream vividness, bizarreness, emotionality and color.

 This is actually greater than the recommended maximum daily intake for healthy adults, which is 100mg.
 In fact, you only need about 1.3mg of vitamin B6 each day, and you usually get that from the foods you eat.